The APTR Council of Graduate Programs in Public Health represents

 The Council facilitates collaboration and partnerships among leadership of diverse public health graduate programs, which positions CEPH-accredited member programs to mentor developing programs.
 Membership in the Council and participation in its activities provides programs with information, support, and resources unavailable elsewhere, and access to federal funding opportunities and services.
 By uniting with other members, graduate programs in public health benefit from a unified voice and more influence in decisions that directly affect the public health community.

-APTR advocates for the Council member programs through representation to the MPH accrediting body (CEPH), the National Board of Public Health Examiners, the Association for Prevention Teaching and Research Board of Directors, and other agency committees that develop, monitor and evaluate national education standards for public health.
+APTR advocates for graduate programs in public health regardless of size or budget through representation to the MPH accrediting body (CEPH), the National Board of Public Health Examiners, the Association for Prevention Teaching and Research Board of Directors, and other agency committees that develop, monitor and evaluate national education standards for public health.

 Members have a significant role in national organizations and coalitions that: